NickVanGerwen/GamificationForPlayerRetention/README.md

 ## Example prototypes
 To make the application of gamification techniques in Vanilla's context more tangeable, I prepared prototypes of daily quests, XP levels, and luck systems.
 These examples demonstrate how such features can integrate  with Vanilla's style while retaining their benefits to player retention and engagement.

-Theseprototypes are substantiated using the [MDA framework]
+These prototypes are substantiated using the [MDA framework] !!!!!!!!!!!!!!!!!!!
 - [Daily quests]()
 - [XP levels]()
 - [luck systems]()